Annual Report

 Youth Outreach: A five-week woodworking program was conducted for undocumented and at-risk youth from Arus Academy, supported by a RM3,000 Change Microgrant.

-Friends Craft Fair (Ruang Awam): This low-risk marketplace caps booth fees at 20% (up to RM150) to absorb risk for makers.
+Friends Craft Fair: This low-risk marketplace caps booth fees at 20% (up to RM150) to absorb risk for makers.
 It was redesigned in 2025 with an "IKEA-style" layout to ensure equitable foot traffic for all booths.

 4. Knowledge Sharing & Ecosystem Building